John Freeman (rugby): Club career

+Johnny Freeman's Testimonial match at Halifax took place in 1967 against Keighley at Thrum Hall, Halifax, and he retired at the end of the same season.

+Freeman is a Halifax Hall of Fame Inductee, and is the club's all-time leading try scorer with 290 scored between 1954 and 1967.

 International honours

 Johnny Freeman represented Wales (RL) while at Halifax in 1963 against France at Stade des Minimes, Toulouse on Sunday 17 February 1963.

-After scoring 38 tries in the first 20 games of the 1957–58 Northern Rugby Football League season Johnny Freeman also looked set to take a place on the 1958 British Lions tour to Australasia.
+After scoring 38 tries in the first 20 games of the 1957–58 Northern Rugby Football League season, Johnny Freeman also looked set to take a place on the 1958 British Lions tour to Australasia.
 However, a knee injury in December 1957 cut short his international ambitions, and put him out of the game for a year.